keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/taskdefinition.md

       resource that contains the function to be executed.

   * **parameters** - An optional field to supply input parameters to a function.
-    The Lifecycle Toolkit passes the values defined inside the `map` field as a JSON object.
+    Keptn passes the values defined inside the `map` field as a JSON object.
     For example: